CARTAvis/manual_source/source/installation_and_configuration.rst

    # CARTA installed by downloading the AppImage
    ./carta-v2.0-ubuntu.AppImage

-Then you should see something like the following in your terminal *and* the CARTA GUI is initializing in your default web browser:
+Then you should see something like the following in your terminal *and* the CARTA GUI initializing in your default web browser:

 .. code-block:: bash